Bonjour

-In this lesson you'll learn some very common French phrases that are used for greeting people and saying goodbye.
-You'll also get some tips on how to pronounce French.
+Welcome to the Learn French course.
+In this first lesson you'll some very useful French phrases that are used for greeting people and saying goodbye.
+You'll also learn the words for French numbers from 1 - 10.

 French Pronunciation